CleverControl

 View in table

 California has one of the strongest privacy frameworks in the United States, so employers should be especially careful when using employee monitoring software.
-Monitoring may be allowed for legitimate business purposes, especially on company-owned devices and business systems, but employers should clearly explain what data is collected, why it is collected, and how it will be used.
+Monitoring may be allowed for legitimate business purposes, especially on company-owned devices and business systems, but employers should clearly explain what data is collected, why it is collected, how it will be used, and how long it will be retained.

 Colorado employers often use employee monitoring software to manage remote or hybrid teams, reduce HR workload, support onboarding, track attendance, and create more consistent visibility across distributed offices.
 Monitoring can help HR and managers identify workflow issues, support new hires, and compare teams using more objective operational data.